 READ.
 TALK.
 MAKE.

-Book club copies of the books are available at the library's first floor help desk.
+Follow us on Goodreads and Pinterest!.
+See what is happening with other Book to Art Clubs around the world on the Book to Art Club Blog.
+The Book to Art Club was created by the Library as Incubator Project.
+Club copies of the books are available for pickup at the library's first floor help desk.
 Digital book copies may be available through Overdrive/Libby or Hoopla.

 On May 27th, 1784, Wolfgang Amadeus Mozart met a flirtatious little starling who sang (an improved version of!) the theme from his Piano Concerto Number 17 in G to him.
 Knowing a kindred spirit when he met one, Mozart wrote "That was wonderful" in his journal and took the bird home to be his pet.
 For three years Mozart and his family enjoyed the uniquely delightful company of the starling until one fitful April when the bird passed away.

 In 2013, Lyanda Lynn Haupt, author of Crow Planet, rescued her own starling, Carmen, who has become a part of her family.
 In Mozart's Starling, Haupt explores the unlikely bond between one of history's most controversial characters and one of history's most notoriously disliked birds.
 Part natural history, part story, Mozart's Starling will delight readers as they learn about language, music, and the secret world of starlings.